ludoviclefevre/hexo-helper-word-count/README.md

 ## Usage

-In your theme, to count post content words, add:
+To count post content words, add in your theme:

 ```html
 <%- wordcount(post.content) %>